thephuse/secret_something/README.md

 Deployment
 -------------
-This site is intended to be hosted on your own servers.
-Simply update any files needed to suit your needs and upload all site files to your server via FTP.
+This site can easily be hosted on your own servers.
+In addition to creating a [Mandrill](http://mandrillapp.com) account and filling in the custom information in mail-config.sample.php (resave the file as mail-config.php), simply update any other files needed to suit your needs and upload all site files to your server via FTP.